-Hybrid, Gig and Global Workforce Brings Human-centric Risks
+Hybrid, Gig, and Global Workforce Brings Human-centric Risks

-Hybrid workforce is here to stay and, coupled with the global teams, today’s workforce is more distributed than ever before.
-Team members are not only distributed globally, but also within the same city.
+Hybrid workforce is here to stay, and, coupled with the global teams, today’s workforce is more distributed than ever before.
+Team members are not only distributed globally but also within the same city.
 They are no longer in the controlled office environment and are relying on critical IT infrastructure to stay connected.
-Another ongoing change in the workforce has been the emergence of gig workers, across functions and companies—from the largest enterprises to the fastest growing startups.
+Another ongoing change in the workforce has been the emergence of gig workers, across functions and companies—from the largest enterprises to the fastest-growing startups.

 The future workforce will be highly distributed with a combination of full-time and gig employees.
-People are seeking more flexibility and, frankly, the definition of “an employee” is being challenged every day.
+People are seeking more flexibility, and, frankly, the definition of “an employee” is being challenged every day.

 These workforce changes have led to changes in employee-related risk factors:

 Information security and privacy: With data and information crossing borders and the workforce not controlled in an office environment, IT departments are having to strike a fine balance to provide flexible, nimble environments while keeping them secure and under control.
-Adding the temporary nature of gig workforce, the traditional security and privacy practices must be even more nimble and customized to the workforce.
+Adding the temporary nature of the gig workforce, the traditional security and privacy practices must be even more nimble and customized to the workforce.

 Human-centric risks: The beauty of the gig workforce is that it brings agility and expertise on demand.
 But how do companies adapt and create a secure and balanced risk-based culture as employees are in an ever-shifting mode—especially when traditional waterfall training methods aren’t up to the challenge?